abhishek24488/grunt-cucumberjs/README.md

 ##### JSON -> HTML

 Reads the Cucumber JSON report file and generates the HTML report.
-Supports all three themes describe above.
+Supports all three themes described above.

 #### How to generate HTML reports from JSON?